infracamp/infracamp/docs/mission/index.md

 # Our mission

-***We are the developers-group.
-We are independent businesses sharing the development of our foundations.***
+***We are developers.
+We are independent businesses, sharing the development of our foundations.***

 Developing and maintaining highly scalable infrastructure services is